edmundackah/s3-cli-docusaurus-demo/docs/writing-guide/diagrams/code-blocks.md

 ## Accessibility
 - Ensure sufficient contrast in terminal screenshots (prefer dark background with light text).
-- Don’t rely solely on color to convey meaning; include short text notes where needed.
+- Don’t rely solely on colour to convey meaning; include short text notes where needed.

 ## Titles, line numbers, and highlights
 Add titles to code blocks for context, and enable line numbers when useful: